hirasso/wp-sync-deploy/README.md

 git clone --recurse-submodules git@github.com:yourname/your-repo.git
 ```

+Now, move the file `wp-sync-deploy.env.example` into your webroot, rename it to `wp-sync-deploy.env` and adjust all variables for your needs.
+VSCode can [syntax highlight](https://fredriccliver.medium.com/give-highlight-and-formatting-on-your-env-file-in-vscode-8e60934efce0) the env file for you.

 ## Remote server preparation

 Since deploying can be a pretty destructive task, the script performs a few security checks before proceeding: